Tessa Kelso: Career

 In 1894, a Methodist minister, Rev. Dr. J. W. Campbell, spoke from the pulpit against Kelso's librarianship, leading prayers for her reformation, because the library added Le Cadet, a novel by Jean Richepin, to its shelves.
 Kelso, who did not speak French and did not personally choose that title for acquisition, sued Campbell for malicious slander, with Frank H. Howard, president of the Los Angeles Bar Association, as her attorney.
 The pastor settled the case in early 1895, with his church paying Kelso's legal expenses in recompense.

 In April 1895, Kelso offered her resignation to the library's board of trustees.
 They asked her to withdraw her resignation at the same meeting, recognizing her experience and the lack of similarly qualified replacements on short notice.
 Her resubmitted resignation was accepted at a later meeting that spring.

 After leaving the Los Angeles Public Library, she moved to New York City and worked at the publisher Baker & Taylor, running their library department.
 She also joined the New York Women's Municipal League, and wrote a weekly column for the New York Evening Post.

 In 1924, Kelso objected to the New York Library Association (NYLA) planning to host their annual Library Week and conference at the Lake Placid, NY estate of Melvil Dewey, stating, "For many years women librarians have been the special prey of Mr. Dewey in a series of outrages against decency, having serious and far reaching effects upon his victims..."
 After interviewing both sides, a cadre of representatives from NYLA, ALA, and the American Library Institute - organizations all founded in part by Dewey - sided with Kelso and relocated the conference to Lake George, NY.

+Kelso resigned from the Los Angeles Public Library on May 1, 1895.
+She died on August 14, 1933, in Santa Barbara, California, aged 70 years.

 Personal life

 Kelso was striking in appearance, with short hair and glasses, often seen smoking in public, and not wearing a hat, as women generally did at the time.
 She and Adelaide Hasse worked and lived together from 1892, commuted to the library together on bicycles, and both moved east after they jointly resigned from the library.
 Hasse and Kelso had also been members of Charles Fletcher Lummis's "Bibliosmiles" librarians' social group together.
-Tessa L. Kelso died in Santa Barbara, California, aged 70 years.